enicanor/My-Portfolio/about-me/README.md

 Hello!
 I’m Major General (Ret.)
 Eric E. Nicanor — a cybersecurity and technology operations executive with 37 years of leadership experience in defense and ICT.

-After a distinguished military career, I am now transitioning into civilian cybersecurity, with a strong focus on the CISO track, SOC leadership, and other key information security roles.
+This portfolio reflects my continuing journey into cybersecurity, with a focus on strategic leadership, hands-on technical growth, and enabling cyber resilience through practical labs and structured training.

 ## Interests
 - SOC management and cyber operations